• What are the sales indicators?

 What are the sales indicators?

 Managing a business isn’t always easy; it requires specific skills and business strategy.
-Today, we’re fortunate to be able to leverage the power of these metrics to help keep our businesses running smoothly.
+Today, we’re fortunate to be able to use the power of these metrics to help keep our businesses running smoothly.

 1. To have concrete, reliable and easy to analyze information